We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-“Unlike other ear pulse oximeters, this does require a tabletop set to hook up to it, which can be useful to those who want a product with easy setup,” Chen told Healthline.
+“Unlike other ear pulse oximeters, this does require a tabletop set to hook up to it, which can be useful to those who want a product with easy setup,” Chen tells Healthline.
 “However, I generally don’t recommend ear pulse oximeters, since they are usually more expensive and less easy to use.”

-Fingertip pulse oximeter
+Best fingertip pulse oximeter